- This event has passed.

 Coffee & Climate: Living Shorelines

-Dive into living shorelines with us on Friday, August 8, from 9:00-10:00 AM, with coastal geolgist Pete Slovinsky, from the Maine Geological Survey.
+On Friday, August 8, 2025, we dove into “living shorelines” with coastal geolgist Pete Slovinsky, from the Maine Geological Survey.
 Living shorelines are a nature-based approach to protecting our coastline that uses natural materials like plants, sand, and rock to protect against the impact of coastal erosion and enhance coastal ecosystems.
 Unlike traditional “hard” structures like seawalls, living shorelines are designed to be dynamic and adaptable to changing conditions, providing habitat for wildlife and improving water quality while also protecting against erosion.
+Together, we learned about solutions for the future of protecting Maine’s 3,500 miles of coastline.